MeepusDerpus/Primis-link-shortener/Documentation/System Design.md

 - Data Relationships: There are no strict relational requirements or complex data relationships.
 - Flexible Analytics Requirements: Analytics data stored by visits to the URLs are unclear, quite likely would change in future and grow to accomodate new functionality.

-In my opinion it would be best to use a NoSQL Database such as DynamoDB, MongoDB etc for tracking visits & Analytics data.
+In my opinion it would be best to use a NoSQL Database such as DynamoDB, MongoDB etc for tracking visits & Analytics data. \

-At the expense of additional work, one may store URL/Token pairs in Redis for extreme speed.
+At the expense of additional work, one may store URL/Token pairs in Redis separately from Dynamo for extreme speed.
 Albeit Dynamo with DAX caching for example may be suitably fast in retreiving long URLs too.

+Long Term/Beyond the scope of this spec is analytics, we may implement an ETL pipeline to long term/big data tools such as redshift/looker etc.

 ---